rimelcheikh/XAI-Eval/README.md

+# Evaluating Knowledge-Based XAI

-# Plausibility Metric for XAI Methods
+## Plausibility Metric for XAI Methods

 This repository contains Python code to compute plausibility metric knwoledge-based XAI methods.
 The plausibility metric is designed to evaluate the alignement of explainability scores with human rationales.